 - And many, many more ...

-In total, Gearset has well over 60 problem analyzers (a good number are further documented in our support docs), which run every time before any manual or automated deployment.
-The problem analyzers are both a real time-saver and an invaluable safety net for teams, as many of our customers have commented.
+In total, Gearset has well over 70 problem analyzers, which run every time before any manual or automated deployment.
+The problem analyzers are both a real time-saver and a safety net for teams, as many of our customers have commented.

 Want to boost your team’s deployment success?